Validate the following:

 Now that we covered the basics, follow these debugging steps.

-Print SDK logs
+Print SDK logs for debug perspective

 To print SDK logs in your application, you must set a logger.
 This can be done by calling